bpuklich/refinerycms-wordpress-import/README.md

 *ONLY_PUBLISHED* and *ALLOW_DUPLICATES* are optional environment variables you can use to control the import.

-To avoid importing draft posts, set the ENV variable ONLY_PUBLISHED.
+To avoid importing draft posts, set the ENV variable ONLY_PUBLISHED to any value.

-To allow posts with duplicate titles set the ENV variable ALLOW_DUPLICATES.
+To allow posts with duplicate titles set the ENV variable ALLOW_DUPLICATES to any value.
-(Refinery doesn't allow duplicate titles, so second and subsequent posts will have a post-id attached to their regular title)
+(Refinery doesn't allow duplicate titles, so second and subsequent posts will have a counter attached to their regular title)

 __Example__ to skip all unpublished posts

-    rake wordpress:import_blog[file_name] ONLY_PUBLISHED
+    rake wordpress:import_blog[file_name] ONLY_PUBLISHED=true

 __Task 3__ combines the two previous tasks.